 - Sports courts, fields, ice-skating, horseback riding, walking trails and a natural swimming pool.

-- A petting zoo, naturalist excursions, and a wellness-focused spa.
+- Children’s Activity center, naturalist excursions, and a wellness-focused spa.

 Senior Living